Do Horses Eat Meat? Risks and Consequences

 by John

 Have you ever considered feeding your equine partner with a meaty treat?
 Stop right there, folks, before you add up this protein intake in their diet.
 Let me tell you one thing loud and clear: Horses are Herbivores!
 Their teeth and digestive tracts are designed to chew and digest plants, not meat, so do some digging before believing this crazy rumor.
 However, in survival scenarios, wild horses can eat meat but not your domestic fellows.
-Now, that your question of do horses eat meat has been cleared up, there’s still much you need to know about the reasons and facts regarding equine nutrition.
+Now that your question of whether horses eat meat has been cleared up, there’s still much you need to know about the reasons and facts regarding equine nutrition.
 Let’s get into the guide.

 Horse Anatomy and Digestion